-'Stuffness' refers to unusual qualities habitually overlooked in this stuff.
+'Stuffness' refers to unusual qualities habitually overlooked in these items.

 My work includes within itself a conscious coming into being, a presence of self that illustrates what happens when we explore realities.
 Images that contain both the physical process of exploration with stuff and physical spaces, and the emotive illusion which describes the effect of this exploration on the soul and our perception of the everyday.